Kukushaa/nextdoor-java-sdk/README.md

 }
 ```

-After executing code successfully, it will return `AccessToken` object, which include `accessToken` object, which we can
+After executing the code successfully, it will return `AccessToken` object, which includes `accessToken` object, which we can
-get via method `.getAccessToken()` (be carefull, don't share you access token!).
+get via method `getAccessToken()` (be careful, don't share your access token!).

 [documentation](https://developer.nextdoor.com/reference/sharing-get-access-token)

 ### Create post

-After creating/getting access token, lest create first post via our SDK.
+After creating/getting an access token, we can create the first post via our SDK.

-To make that possible, use generated code below:
+To make that possible, use the generated code below:

 ```java
 public class CreatePost {